 Even if you don’t have predators yourself, if one of your opponents has a predator-heavy game, these two birds are a great way to piggyback off their efforts.
 When your opponents are scoring points for you, it erodes their own efforts and reduces the efficiency of their actions.

-These two birds on their own are effective ways to piggyback off your opponent’s tucking strategies.
-But when you pair them together, they aggressively counter any engine that is scoring one or two points off of random tucks, such as from a couple of predator birds or a pair of Swallows in an opposing Grasslands.
+In general, each of them on their own are effective ways to piggyback off your opponent’s tucking strategies.
+When you pair them together though, they aggressively work to counter any engine that is scoring one or two points off of random tucks, such as from a couple of predator birds or a pair of Swallows in an opposing Grasslands.

-If an opposing engine relies on birds like Dark-Eyed Junco, Cedar Waxwing, or Maned Duck for food, Bunting/Finch (Snow/Gold?) harshly penalizes them for their versatility.
-Birds that tuck and hand out resources to multiple players, such as Noisy Miner, Sulphur Crested Cockatoo, and Major Mitchell’s Cockatoo, are penalized even more harshly, as they give you points and resources.
+If an opposing engine relies on birds like Dark-Eyed Junco, Cedar Waxwing, or Maned Duck for food, Snow Gold harshly penalizes them for their versatility.
+Birds that tuck and hand out resources to multiple players, such as Noisy Miner, Sulphur Crested Cockatoo, and Major Mitchell’s Cockatoo, are penalized even more harshly.
+They become worthless plays for your opponent, as they give you points and resources.

 In closing, I’d like to remind readers that this is not meant to be a comprehensive list of all card combos in Wingspan.
 I hope this post opened your eyes to some card interactions that you may not have considered before, regardless of your skill level.
 I know I learned some new things in writing this.
 Thanks for reading.